FAFSA FAQs: Answers to Your FAFSA Questions

-It’s fall, so it must be financial aid form season, and if you’re like many of the parents in our Facebook Group Paying for College 101, the thought of diving into the FAFSA is giving your heart palpitations.
+If it’s fall, it must be financial aid form season, and if you’re like many of the parents in our Paying for College 101 Facebook group, the thought of diving into the FAFSA is giving your heart palpitations.
 As one member said, “I’m having a FAFSA meltdown.
 I think I’ll let my spouse handle this.”

 Don’t worry!
 There’s no need to have a meltdown.
 You CAN handle the FAFSA.
 We’ve answered key questions below, so you’ll be ready to dive in with everything you need to know to fill it out.

 Remember, ALL families should fill out the FAFSA, and you want to fill it out on the early side, because many schools award aid on a first-come-first serve basis.

 Here’s what you need to know to be ready.

 The FAFSA is how your student qualifies for federal aid, including federal loans, federal grants, and federal work-study.